doobry/avs2pipe/readme.txt

 The YUV4MPEG2 output is inspired by Avs2YUV by Loren Merritt, it is basically the same method, converted from C++ to C, so it should provide identical output.
+It does have the addition of picking up the flags for interlaced content from AssumeFieldBased(), AssumeTFF() etc. and will pass this on to programs such as x264 eliminating the need to add flags to the encoder command.

 The WAV output is coded from scratch using specs from "the internet" and so could be full of problems, altho I have not found any in testing yet.